Veronica Burton

-Veronica Grace Burton (born July 12, 2000) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
-She played college basketball for the Northwestern Wildcats.
+Veronica Grace Burton (born July 12, 2000) is an American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
+She played college basketball at Northwestern.
+She was selected 7th overall in the 2022 WNBA draft by the Dallas Wings.
 She also represented the United States at the 2021 FIBA Women's AmeriCup and won a gold medal.